 The “narrative” (story) is the human mode of thought and is an integral part of social communication; it is how we share our ideas, plans, dreams, memories and beliefs in social interaction at school, home or work.
 The Story Grammar Marker® provides a concrete representation of the narrative episode.
 Narrative development, using the Story Grammar Marker® methodology with the Critical Thinking Triangle®, can help children with social communication, developmental or learning challenges to: tell their “story,” take perspective, develop Theory of Mind, become critical thinkers, build Central Coherence, solve problems, initiate conversation to establish relationships, recognize feelings through verbal and nonverbal cues, infer, make plans and improve writing with cohesion.
 Children with ASD often have trouble expressing personal event narratives as well as using feeling/thinking/planning words. — Download Webinar Slides • Download Webinar Handout

-In honor of the 25th anniversary of the creation of the Story Grammar Marker®, this FREE Webinar shares 2 key aspects of the SGM® tool and methodology that make it unique.
-These 2 aspects have always - and continue to - set SGM apart from any other narrative development tool, graphic organizer or icon based materials.
+October 27, 2016—In honor of the 25th anniversary of the creation of the Story Grammar Marker®, this FREE Webinar shares 2 key aspects of the SGM® tool and methodology that make it unique.
+These 2 aspects have always—and continue to—set SGM® apart from any other narrative development tool, graphic organizer or icon based materials.
 Maryellen Moreau, M.Ed.
 CCC-SLP, creator of the Story Grammar Marker®, takes a microscope to and explains these 2 key elements, the Critical Thinking Triangle® and the Sequence of Narrative Development Stages, both of which are integral to the SGM® methodology.

-This FREE 30-minute webinar was designed to delve in deeply to the Critical Thinking Triangle®, which is the crux of the Story Grammar Marker®.
+October 24, 2016—This FREE 30-minute webinar was designed to delve deeply into the Critical Thinking Triangle®, the crux of the Story Grammar Marker®.
 Maryellen Rooney Moreau, creator of the SGM®, is presenting.
 The focus is on the 5 elements of the Critical Thinking Triangle®: kick-offs, feelings, mental states, plans and causal cohesion.
 Maryellen will show how the Critical Thinking Triangle® can be used with children’s literature for deepening narrative thought and improving classroom discourse, re-telling, thought process development, planning, understanding emotions and inference generation.
-It will showcase MindWing Concepts’ new manipulative The Critical Thinking Triangle® In Action!
+It will showcase our new manipulative The Critical Thinking Triangle® In Action!
 Click here to learn more about this new tool.